Every day I see a new sustainable brand pop up in my Instagram timeline. Love to see it.

 - Global recycled standard

-Pro tip: bear in mind that saying that a product is fairtrade doesn’t mean that the company is Fair Trade Certified!
-The first one is mere marketing, the second one implies social responsibility.
+Pro tip: once again, be careful with how things are worded, and remember that saying that a product is fair favotrade doesn’t mean that the company is Fair Trade Certified.
+The first one is mere marketing, the second one implies actual social responsibility.

 5. Put your FBI hat on and do some stalking

 Don’t pretend.
 We all have some stalking experience.
-Now it’ll come in handy.
+And now it’ll come in handy.

-6. Use apps and websites that feature sustainable brands
+6. Use apps and websites that rate sustainable brands

 Cue Good on you, app and website that ranks tons of sustainable brands according to ethical and environmental aspects.
-They do the dirty job so that you can just relax and go on with your shopping.
+They do all the difficult work so that you can just relax and go on with your shopping.

-I use it mostly as a tool to discover new sustainable fashion brands – they update their directory very often and are very reliable.
+I also use these two as a way to discover new sustainable fashion brands, and not just to check how sustainable the brands I already know are.
+Also, they update their directory very often and they’re very reliable.

-And see what they say about the brand you’re interested in.
-Or discover new ones.
+And see what they say about the brands you’re interested in.
+Or even discover new ones.

 Look, I’m terrible at keeping up with newsletters.
-I have been subscribed to tons of email lists that I never read.
+I have been subscribed to tons of email lists that I never even opened – and did you know that your inbox adds to your carbon footprint? – Bad Lidia!
+Bad environmentalist!

 So do the test.

-Subscribe to their mailing lists, hear what they have to say, and see if it goes along with your expectations.
+Subscribe to their email lists, hear what they have to say, and see if it helps you learn about their values a bit more. .

-And subscribe to mine at the bottom of this page while you’re at it 😉
+And subscribe to mine while you’re at it 😉

 9. Ask the brand